morelme/core-data-structures/README.md

 ## Installation and Setup

-clone this repository locally
+1. clone this repository locally
-run the following command to install any dependencies:
+2. run the following command to install any dependencies:
 "npm i"

-run the following command to run the tests npm t
+3. run the following command to run the tests
+"npm t"

 ## Usage and Examples